 Inflation Rate in Hong Kong averaged 4.28 percent from 1981 until 2020, reaching an all time high of 16 percent in October of 1981 and a record low of -6.10 percent in August of 1999.
 This page provides the latest reported value for - Hong Kong Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2020. source: Census and Statistics Department, Hong Kong

-Inflation Rate in Hong Kong is expected to be 2.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Hong Kong to stand at 2.40 in 12 months time.
-In the long-term, the Hong Kong Inflation Rate is projected to trend around 2.80 percent in 2020, according to our econometric models.
+Inflation Rate in Hong Kong is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Hong Kong to stand at 2.10 in 12 months time.
+In the long-term, the Hong Kong Inflation Rate is projected to trend around 2.50 percent in 2021 and 2.40 percent in 2022, according to our econometric models.